AguaClara/Textbook/Filtration/EStaRS_Design.rst

 Filter Flow Rates and Layer Height
 ===================================

-As the maximum flow of the filter is constrained by the available sizes of the pipe for the filter, the maximum flow of the filter is characterized by: :math:`Q_{Bw} = V_{Bw}A_{Fi}`
+As the maximum flow of the filter is constrained by the available sizes of the pipe for the filter, the design flow of the filter is characterized by: :math:`Q_{Bw} = V_{Bw}A_{Fi}`

 However,the actual maximum of flow that the filter would see is actually the larger flow between that value and the :math:`Q_{Fi}` the flow through the filter.
 For example, if two EStaRS designed for 3.08 L/s each are used for a plant flow of 7 L/s, each filter will actually see 3.5 L/s of flow.
 This is greater than what the filter was designed for, and this larger flow must be accounted for.
+[NOOOO.
+The filters should not be operated above their design flow rate until we've done tests to demonstrate that it is possible.]

 .. note::
   Knowing which flow is being used to calculate the size of certain components is **extremely** important.
 For calculations involving the pipe manifold the maximum flow that could be seen by the filter should be used (:math:`Q_{FiMax}`).
 This is because the pressure recovery term is the limiting characteristic, and so a greater flow corresponds to a greater velocity which increases PR, which is unideal.
 For calculations concerning the system of weirs required for backwash, which are calculated in "Backwash Flow Control",the backwash flow :math:`Q_{FiBw}` is required because backwash cannot be performed effectively with less flow that the backwash flow.
 While it is *possible*  that backwash could be necessary in extremely low flow conditions, it has never been an issue in any plant, so this is not accounted for.
 Additionally, it is possible that these two values are the same, in which case the distinction is not necessary.

+[Always use the design flow based on backwash requirements to design the filter.]
 Depending on the total flow of the EStaRS and the size of the modules, varying numbers of filters will need to be used, though minimum should always be 2.
+[This will be addressed at the top of the file.]

 This design will focus on flow through one filter, as having several filters in parallel wouldn't alter the flow within one, though flow will be split between the filters.